robjmcgibbon/COLIBRE_Introduction/README.md

-# COLIBRECON2024
+# COLIBRE

-This notebook walks you through some things you might want to do with the COLIBRE data.
+This notebook gives an introduction to the data from the COLIBRE simulations, and some tools that are useful when analysing it.

 ### Running on cosma